 The O(3) Nonlinear Sigma (NLS) model has long been appreciated as a 2-dimensional testing ground for nonabelian gauge theories.
 In particular it shares features like dynamical mass generation, running coupling constant and (conjectured) asymptotic freedom with its 4-dimensional cousins.
 A central issue is therefore to determine the domain of validity of perturbation theory in the model.
 This requires an approach which is capable of describing the system both in the non-perturbative low energy and the perturbative high energy region.
-Although it could not have been expected from the outset, the form factor approach [1, 2] (which essentially provides a low energy expansion of n-point functions based on the exact S-matrix [3]) turns out to be well suited for that purpose.
-Using the system, we find that the form factor series truncated at the 6-particle level provides an almost exact solution of the model in the energy range below 10^4 in units of the mass gap m.
-A similar fast convergence of the low energy expansion has previously been observed for the class of models with diagonal S-matrices [4, 5, 6].
+Although it could not have been expected from the outset, the form factor approach [1,2](which essentially provides a low energy expansion of n-point functions based on the exact S-matrix [3]) turns out to be well suited for that purpose.
+Using the two-point functions of the energy-momentum tensor and the Noether current to probe the system, we find that the form factor series truncated at the 6-particle level provides an almost exact solution of the model in the energy range below 10^4 in units of the mass gap m.
+A similar fast convergence of the low energy expansion has previously been observed for the class of models with diagonal S-matrices [4-6].